franciscocebcar/udacity_optimizing_ml_pipeline/README.md

 The bandit early stopping policy was used to stop training when deviating 20% from the best run after 5 intervals, checking after every 3.

-The best performing model after 20 run was the logistic regression with C equal to 0.012214103872074666 and max_iter equal to 93.
+The best performing model after 20 runs was the logistic regression with C equal to 0.7916482797373028 and max_iter equal to 94, with an accuracy of 0.9086495.

 ## AutoML
 The AutoML experiment took the dataset and performed a number of preprocessing actions prior to training a variety of models on it.
-The best model was the VotingEnsemble, which had an accuracy of 0.9165
+The best model was the VotingEnsemble, which had an accuracy of 0.9165 (which is higher than the 0.9086495 obtained by Logistic Regression)

 ## Pipeline comparison
 AutoML is a very powerful feature because it tries many different models that might make different assumptions about the data.
 A voting ensemble model provides better predictions as it uses a diverse set of models that make different errors, hence why the VotingEnsemble gave better accuracy.

 ## Future work
 More careful consideration of the features is something that could potentially help with the performance of the models.
+Also looking into ways of handling the unbalanced dataset.
+Using accuracy on an unbalanced dataset is misleading.

 ## Proof of cluster clean up
-**If you did not delete your compute cluster in the code, please complete this section.
-Otherwise, delete this section.**
-**Image of cluster marked for deletion**
+Cluster was cleaned up.